graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 - Protection against tampering

 <!--
-- Now that we've seen the overall architecture, let's dive into our security implementation
+- Now that we've seen the overall architecture, let's dive into security.
 - We'll have three layers of security working together here:
-- JWT handles identity and carries role information from the client
+- JWT handles authentication, identity and carries role information from the client
 - Subgraph directives enforce permissions at the field level
 - And HMAC signatures secure the internal communication and ensure only the gateway can communicate with the subgraphs -->